coreos/docs/quay-enterprise/quay-ssl.md

 $ openssl req -new -key ssl.key -out ssl.csr -subj "/CN=quay-enterprise" -config openssl.cnf
 $ openssl x509 -req -in ssl.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out ssl.cert -days 356 -extensions v3_req -extfile openssl.cnf
 ```

-The next step can be accomplished via the QE superuser panel or from the terminal:

 ## Configuring Quay Enterprise to use the new certificate